The Bluestars: Allied International

 They proceeded to sign with Allied International Records, and recorded their next single which featured a song on the A-side for which they are best-known, "Social End Product".
 The song features highly invective lyrics delivered in snide fashion by Murray Savidan.
 Its first line, "I Carry my girl through the main city streets", is based on a real-life incident involving a row between lead guitarist John Harris and his girlfriend in which he carried her "kicking and screaming" around downtown Auckland.
 Its defiant third line, "I don't stand for the Queen", announced a swipe at the conventional practice of standing to sing "God Save the Queen" before public events, such as movie showings, and anticipated the kind of anti-royalist sentiments later heard from the Sex Pistols and other punk acts.
 The B-side, in stark contrast to its counterpart, is a light pop ballad.
 The single failed to chart.

 Later in 1966, guitarist Rick von Bonhoven departed, and in an attempt to reflect the influence of popular organ-based acts such as the Spencer Davis Group and the Small Faces, drummer Rick Crowley moved to keyboards.
 The group brought in a new drummer, Eric Jackson, who was seventeen at the time.
 In October the Bluestars opened their own music club, the Gallows, in Remuera.
 They painted the walls in deep blue and adorned them group-themed images and artifacts.
 After, numerous attempts to secure a club license, they were unable to secure one, but opened anyway, functioning without a proper permit.
-In an effort to keep outside noise to a minimum, the group always made sure to keep the windows closed during performances, but other bands did not take this precaution, and a rash of neighbor complaints forced them to finally shut down by year's end.
+In an effort to keep outside noise to a minimum, the group always made sure to keep the windows closed during performances, but other bands did not take this precaution, and a rash of neighbour complaints forced them to finally shut down by year's end.
 In January 1967 they did a summer tour of various coastal resorts.
 In February, they released their last single, the music hall-influenced "I'm a Little Man" b/w "Sherlock Sweet".
 The B-side had a garage organ-based riff similar to that in ? and the Mysterians' "96 Tears".
 Like their previous effort, the single failed to chart.
 In March 1967 they broke up.